 The start date for this post is as soon as possible after interview, although we will consider a later start date or staggered start for the right candidate.

-We are looking for an enthusiastic and committed cafe and kitchen co-ordinator to join our friendly, lively team providing the catering part of The Art House.
+We are looking for an enthusiastic and committed cafe co-ordinator to join our friendly, lively team providing the catering part of The Art House.

-With a love of vegetarian and vegan food preparation, you will be somebody who is able to work collectively and use initiative.
+With a love of vegetarian and vegan food and coffee, you will be somebody who is able to work collectively and use initiative.
 A friendly persona and clear communicator, you will be somebody who is genuinely passionate about The Art House’s mission.

 The Art House catering team are in the process of transitioning to a workers co-operative, so we are looking for somebody who is excited by this idea and wished to become a part of it as it evolves.